Free Trial

 • Several institutional investors significantly increased their positions in Nomura during the fourth quarter, with Donald Smith & CO.
 Inc. leading with a 44% increase in shares held.

-Shares of Nomura Holdings Inc ADR (NYSE:NMR - Get Free Report) hit a new 52-week high during mid-day trading on Tuesday .
-The company traded as high as $7.13 and last traded at $7.10, with a volume of 295142 shares traded.
+Nomura Holdings Inc ADR (NYSE:NMR - Get Free Report)'s share price reached a new 52-week high during trading on Tuesday .
+The stock traded as high as $7.13 and last traded at $7.10, with a volume of 295142 shares changing hands.
 The stock had previously closed at $6.68.

-Separately, Wall Street Zen lowered Nomura from a "buy" rating to a "hold" rating in a research report on Monday, April 28th.
+Separately, Wall Street Zen cut Nomura from a "buy" rating to a "hold" rating in a research report on Monday, April 28th.

 Get Our Latest Stock Report on Nomura

-Nomura (NYSE:NMR - Get Free Report) last announced its quarterly earnings results on Tuesday, July 29th.
-The financial services provider reported $0.24 earnings per share (EPS) for the quarter, missing analysts' consensus estimates of $0.25 by ($0.01).
-Nomura had a return on equity of 10.58% and a net margin of 8.06%.
-The business had revenue of $3.53 billion for the quarter, compared to analyst estimates of $3.04 billion.
-As a group, analysts predict that Nomura Holdings Inc ADR will post 0.76 EPS for the current year.
+Nomura (NYSE:NMR - Get Free Report) last posted its earnings results on Tuesday, July 29th.
+The financial services provider reported $0.24 earnings per share for the quarter, missing analysts' consensus estimates of $0.25 by ($0.01).
+Nomura had a net margin of 8.06% and a return on equity of 10.58%.
+The firm had revenue of $3.53 billion during the quarter, compared to the consensus estimate of $3.04 billion.
+On average, sell-side analysts anticipate that Nomura Holdings Inc ADR will post 0.76 EPS for the current year.

 About Nomura